 "Stop Having Fun" Guys: Chris Sawyer, creator of the Roller Coaster Tycoon games, has gone on the record as saying that the "entire point" of Roller Coaster Tycoon is the scenarios, is only the scenarios, and that the casual sandbox-players (that is, those who just wanted to build a simulated theme park and who didn't really care about playing the scenarios) are "doing it wrong, and need to get serious and do it right", especially when they used a fan-produced "key" program to open the game up for sandbox play.
 He disliked sandbox play so much that when he wrote the expansions and the sequel, he continually added code that would wreck the game if the player attempted to use any sort of "sandbox key".
 Not only did sales plummet appropriately, the attempts never worked.
-Roller Coaster Tycoon 3 was not only produced without input by Chris Sawyer, it included an open sandbox option in the third game, though the fact that he was one of two executive producers instead of the only one probably had something to do with that.
+He finally gave up and included an open sandbox option in the third game, though the fact that he was one of two executive producers instead of the only one probably had something to do with that.

 To a lesser extent, Chris Sawyer calls you out in a subtle manner whenever you automatically demolish something in the second game.
 A program code causes scenery objects demolished manually (i.e. right-click) to cost much less than it would if it was automatically demolished (e.g. building a Spiral Slide on it).
 However, this feature doesn't always work properly and will reduce the cost of rides that are built into scenery objects that give you back some money when right-clicking on them.
 This leads to the greatest Game Breaker in the entire game: By building ride tracks into fountains, you will get money for doing so, allowing one to amass a sizable fortune from ride construction.Hoist by His Own Petard much?